M&A due diligence checklist: What documents to include?

 - Handling initial issues

-It includes defining the type of the deal (vertical or horizontal merger, etc.), its nature (hostile takeover or merger of equals, etc.), parties involved, deadlines, and expected end product.
+It includes defining the type of the deal (vertical or horizontal merger, etc.), its nature (hostile takeover or merger of equals, etc.), parties involved, deadlines, and expected end product. - Building the due diligence team

-At this stage, the buy-side assembles a team of specialists in such areas as law, real estate, intellectual property, environmental audits, HR, etc.
+At this stage, the buy-side assembles a team of specialists in such areas as law, real estate, intellectual property, environmental audits, HR, etc. - Submitting the due diligence request

-The buy-side submits a due diligence request and shares the due diligence checklist with the sell-side.
+The buy-side submits a due diligence request and shares the due diligence checklist with the sell-side. - Distributing and organizing the documents

 All the data required for the due diligence process is prepared and organized according to the due diligence checklist requirements.
-At this stage, parties also define the way data will be shared (for example, via a virtual data room) and whether the hardware is needed.
+At this stage, parties also define the way data will be shared and whether the hardware is needed.
+One of the common options is a virtual data room (VDR). - Cooperating on the due diligence findings

-It implies defining the channels and process of the buy- and sell-side cooperation during the due diligence, if there’s such a need.
+It implies defining the channels and process of the buy- and sell-side cooperation during the due diligence, if there’s such a need. - Reviewing the key sources of information

-This implies reviewing such critical information as SEC filings or compliance documentation (SOC compliance, for example).
+This implies reviewing such critical information as SEC filings or regulatory compliance documentation (SOC compliance, for example). - Proceeding with additional specialist’s review if necessary

 For certain documents review, outside specialists’ consultation might be required.
 This is especially applicable to various legal documents or intellectual property findings.